This post may contain affiliate links and we’ll be compensated if you make a purchase. This doesn’t affect rankings.

 2147 Bethabara Rd

 Best known for its large swimming pool (the largest in Forsyth County) with several diving boards including a high dive, Bolton Park also boasts tennis courts and paved walking trails.
 Another perk is that the playgrounds are all set in sand, which makes them doubly fun for little ones and safer for falls.
+There is also an outdoor gym with equipment under shelter.

 1590 Bolton St.